ga4gh-discovery/data-connect/SEARCHSPEC.md

 }
 ```

-## Query
+## Search

-The Query part of the Search API consists of the following HTTP endpoint:
+The Search part of the Data Connect API consists of the following HTTP endpoint:

 | Request                    | Description                                                                 |
 | -------------------------- | --------------------------------------------------------------------------- |
 | POST /search               | Executes the given SQL query and returns the results as a Table             |

-### Query Example
+### Search Example

-#### Query Request
+#### Search Request

-Here is a concrete example of a search query against a search implementation.
+Here is a concrete example of a search request against a Data Connect implementation.

 ```
 POST Request: